 A Site Visit Observation Form will be used to document ongoing and/or apparent, security or regulatory impact observations, including inspector objectivity, made during Senior Regional Manager Site visits.
 The specificity of comments should be adequate to convey the safety, security or regulatory impact issue so that meaningful communications can occur; however, a detailed account of the issue is not required.
 Issues related to security should only be documented if they relate to regulatory impact issues.
 It is not intended that this Form document safeguards issues.
 It will include documentation of actions deemed appropriate by the Regional Administrator or Deputy Regional Administrator.

 NRR regularly reports to the Commission the results of feedback from licensees on the impact of our activities.
 An important part of the report is an analysis of the feedback solicited by regional mangers during periodic visits (sections 04.05.b and 04.06.d, above).
-NRC Form 649, “Site Visit Observation,”
+The feedback obtained from licensees by regional managers must be forwarded to the NRR Division of Inspection and Regional Support (DIRS), Performance Assessment Branch (IPAB).
+The feedback should be reported to IPAB on NRC Form 649, “Site Visit Observation,” which is available through the DIRS Sharepoint site at the provided link.
+As noted on the form, the completed form can be emailed to FeedbackROP.resource@nrc.gov and/or a hard copy forwarded to the IPAB Branch Chief.
+Note that there is a “Submit Via Email” at the bottom of the form that will automatically forward your completed form to the appropriate email address.

 END